LC-Linkous/sweep_python/README.md

 ### Random Search

 Random search is an optimization method where solutions are randomly sampled from a defined space, evaluated, and iteratively improved based on the evaluations, aiming to find an optimal or near-optimal solution.
 Random search is generally not as efficient as more advanced optimization algorithms like gradient-based methods or evolutionary algorithms, especially in problems where the search space is structured or the objective function has a particular shape that can be exploited.

-### Bayesian Search

-Bayesian search, or Bayesian optimization, uses probabilistic models to efficiently optimize functions that are expensive to evaluate.
-It iteratively updates a Bayesian model of the objective function based on sampled evaluations, balancing exploration of uncertain regions with exploitation of promising areas.
-This approach is particularly effective in scenarios like hyperparameter tuning and experimental design where each evaluation is resource-intensive or time-consuming.

-### Gradient-based Search

-Gradient-based search involves computing and utilizing the gradient of an objective function to iteratively find its minimum or maximum.
-By moving in the direction opposite to the gradient, the algorithm efficiently converges towards the optimal solution in smooth, differentiable functions.
-It is a fundamental technique used extensively in optimization problems, such as training neural networks in machine learning and solving mathematical models in scientific computations.

 ## Requirements